AdobeDocs/campaign.en/help/v8/start/campaign-ui.md

 ## Campaign Web user interface {#ac-web-ui}

-As a Campaign v8 client console user, starting v8.6.1 release, you now have access to a web environment, available through the central Adobe Experience Cloud user interface.
+As a Campaign v8 user, starting v8.6.1 release, you have access to a web environment, available through the central Adobe Experience Cloud user interface.
 Experience Cloud is Adobe's integrated family of digital marketing applications, products, and services.
 From its intuitive interface, you can quickly access your cloud applications, product features, and services.

 ![Adobe Campaign Web User Interface Home Page](assets/ac-web-home.png)

 >[!AVAILABILITY]
 >
->Campaign Web user interface is only available to users connecting to Adobe Campaign with their Adobe ID.
+>Campaign Web user interface is only available to Campaign v8 users connecting to Campaign with their Adobe ID.
 Learn more about [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"}.
 >

 Learn more about the new Campaign Web User Interface in [this documentation](https://experienceleague.adobe.com/docs/campaign-web/v8/campaign-web-home.html){target="_blank"}.
 You can also visit the dedicated [Frequently Asked Questions page](https://experienceleague.adobe.com/en/docs/campaign-web/v8/start/faq){target="_blank"}, in Campaign Web User Interface documentation.